 Does our site allow third party behavioral tracking?

-Any website, blog, or app provided by Fair and Fair, PLLC may allow third party behavioral tracking.
+Any website, blog, or app provided by Fair Law Group, PLLC may allow third party behavioral tracking.

 COPPA (Children’s Online Privacy Protection Act)The Children’s Online Privacy Protection Act (COPPA) spells out what operators of websites and online services must do to protect children’s privacy and safety online by regulating the collection of personal information from children under age 13.
 This website does not specifically market to children under age 13.